pgEdge/snowflake/hibernate.md

 170505378935607296	"London"
 ```

-It is a basic example to demostrate use of pgEdge Snow Flake sequence with the
+It is a basic example to demostrate use of pgEdge Snowflake sequence with the
 Java Hibernate code.

+**INCREMENT and Caching**

+Within the same millisecond, snowflake will allow a maximum of 4096 values.
+Hibernate may be configured to try to fetch a sequence value, cache and assign a range by using an `INCREMENT` value for the sequence.
+Snowflake sequences honor the increment value, but you should not use a value greater than 4096.
+If you would like to change the increment value, use `ALTER SEQUENCE <seq_name> INCREMENT <increment_value> NO MAXVALUE`.